Meet the Team

 Dr Harris gained her Membership of the Faculty of Dental Surgery at the Royal College of Surgeons following her work at King's College Hospital where she was a member of the head and neck cancer treatment team.

 Dr Harris subsequently undertook specialist training in orthodontics at Kingston and Guy's Hospitals in London, being awarded the Philip Walther prize for the highest marks in the Master of Science in Orthodontics examination.
 This was also in recognition of the quality of her published research on cleft lip and palate patients.
 Dr Harris has since been awarded the Membership in Orthodontics by the Royal College of Surgeons and registered by the General Dental Council (number 76244) as a Specialist in Orthodontics.

 Dr Harris has published scientific papers and has contributed to national and international conferences.
 She has lectured to General Dental Practitioners on the use of functional appliances and has a special interest in postgraduate education.

 Dr Harris is a member of the British Dental Association, the British Orthodontic Society and the European Orthodontic Society.

 The Support Team

-They have lived and worked locally all their lives and between them have 8 children at local schools, a number of which have undergone orthodontic treatment.
-Helen has recently completed her own fixed brace treatment and will be happy to share her experience with you.
+They have lived and worked locally all their lives and between them they have 5 children at local schools.
+A number of which have undergone orthodontic treatment.
+Sarah is wearing braces at the moment and will be happy to share her experience.

-Claire and Helen bring a considerable amount of knowledge and experience to the practice in all aspects of clinical governance and compliance as required to meet the standards set by the dental regulators, the Care Quality Commission and the General Dental Council.
+Claire and Sarah bring a considerable amount of knowledge and experience to the practice in all aspects of clinical governance and compliance as required to meet the standards set by dental regulators, the Care Quality Commission and the General Dental Council.